 Meaning

-The message behind “India is the meeting place of the religions and among these Hinduism alone is by itself a vast and complex thing, not so much a religion as a great diversified and yet subtly unified mass of spiritual thought, realization and aspiration.” revolves around life.
-It suggests that life unfolds in unexpected ways, making it relatable to many people's experiences.
+In the quote “India is the meeting place of the religions and among these Hinduism alone is by itself a vast and complex thing, not so much a religion as a great diversified and yet subtly unified mass of spiritual thought, realization and aspiration.,” the emphasis is on life.
+It highlights the thought that life unfolds in unexpected ways while implying that the present moment deserves attention.

 Theme